ROADS © www.rt66pix.com

 We take them for granted now.
 We curse their monotony, big trucks, and badly-maintained pavement.
 But decades ago we couldn't wait to abandon old Route 66 (foreground) and get onto modern I-44 (background) because it bypassed all the little towns, had a passing lane and faster speeds.

-Now we could drive long distances in a hurry, avoid unnecessary scenery, eat uniform McFood, and sleep at predictably sterile budget motels.
+Now we could drive long distances in a hurry, avoid unnecessary scenery, scarf down uniform McFood, and crash at predictably tacky budget motels.
 It seemed too good to be true!
 And in a way it was.